data-abhishek/AWS-Certified-Data-Analyst-Preparation/README.md

 Prompt engineering can be an effective way to optimize model responses, but in some cases it may not provide sufficient context or guidance to always meet your exact needs.
 As a developer, you can consider the following additional optimization strategies to improve the relevance of your generative AI application's responses:

-Retrieval Augmented Generation (RAG): A technique that involves using a data source to provide grounding context to prompts.
+- **Retrieval Augmented Generation (RAG)**: A technique that involves using a data source to provide grounding context to prompts.
 RAG can be a useful approach when you need the model to answer questions based on a specific knowledge domain or when you need the model to consider information related to events that occurred after the training data on which the model is based.

-Fine-tuning: A technique that involves extending the training of a foundation model by providing example prompts and responses that reflect the desired output format and style.
+- **Fine-tuning**: A technique that involves extending the training of a foundation model by providing example prompts and responses that reflect the desired output format and style.

 ### Hands On Lab
-Choose and deploy a language model: https://microsoftlearning.github.io/mslearn-ai-studio/Instructions/02-Explore-model-catalog.html
+**Choose and deploy a language model:**
+https://microsoftlearning.github.io/mslearn-ai-studio/Instructions/02-Explore-model-catalog.html

 ## Get started with prompt flow to develop language model apps in the Azure AI Foundry